-To date, our Phase 3 program for flurpiridaz F 18 has included a phase 3 trial (study 301), which was an open-label, multicenter, international study enrolling 795 subjects with known or suspected CAD and scheduled for coronary angiography and SPECT imaging.
-Subjects underwent flurpiridaz F 18 PET MPI and SPECT MPI studies with coronary angiography used as the truth standard for each.
-The study then compared MPI imaging using flurpiridaz F 18 versus SPECT with primary endpoints of superiority for sensitivity (identifying disease) and non-inferiority for specificity (ruling out disease).
+To date, our Phase 3 program for flurpiridaz F 18 has included a phase 3 trial (study 301), which was an open-label, multicenter, international, trial to assess the diagnostic efficacy of flurpiridaz F 18 PET MPI, as compared with SPECT MPI, in the detection of significant coronary artery disease.
+Coronary angiography was used as the truth standard for all subjects.
+The clinical development program included hypotheses for superiority for sensitivity (identifying disease) and non-inferiority for specificity (ruling out disease) with SPECT.

-In March 2011, we obtained agreement from the FDA on an SPA for the 301 trial.
+In March 2011, we obtained agreement from the FDA on an SPA, for our 301 trial.
 See "Business-Regulatory Matters-Food and Drug Laws."

-In June 2011, we enrolled our first patient, and we completed patient enrollment in the third quarter of 2013.
+During the third quarter of 2013, we completed patient enrollment in the 301 trial.
 In the fourth quarter of 2013, we announced preliminary results from the 301 trial.
-Flurpiridaz F 18 appeared to be well-tolerated from a safety perspective and outperformed SPECT in a highly statistically significant manner in sensitivity.
-In addition, flurpiridaz F 18 showed statistically significant improvements in image quality and diagnostic certainty in comparison to SPECT.
-However, flurpiridaz F 18 did not meet the co-primary endpoint of non-inferiority for specificity.
+Flurpiridaz F 18 appeared to be well-tolerated from a safety perspective and outperformed SPECT in a highly statistically significant manner in the co-primary endpoint of sensitivity.
+In addition, flurpiridaz F 18 showed statistically significant improvements in the secondary endpoints of image quality and diagnostic certainty in comparison to SPECT.
+However, flurpiridaz F 18 did not meet its other co-primary endpoint of non-inferiority for identifying subjects without disease.